 The advantages of responsive web design are numerous; that is why many website owners widely adopt it.
 The boxes, columns, and other contents on the website must fit on tablets, phones, desktop, and laptop computers, and at the same time, they must maintain their order.
 Responsive design allows the same website to adapt to the screen they are on without compromising functionality and aesthetics.

-Responsive web design works through Cascading Style Sheets (CSS), using various settings to serve different style properties depending on the screen size, orientation, resolution, color capability, and other characteristics of the user’s device.
-It works by targeting the width of each visitor’s access element or web browser to determine how much space is available and how it should be displayed on the website.
+Responsive design works thanks to Cascading Style Sheets (CSS).
+They include resolutions, orientations, various settings for screen size, and many other characteristics.
+This helps determine how much space is available and how it should be displayed on the site.

 Responsive web design examples